ttytyper/docker-flashprint/readme.md

-Docker files for FlashPrint
+# Docker files for FlashPrint

 This lets you run FlashPrint (by FlashForge) in a Docker container.
 Some people don't like to run closed source binary blobs directly on their main systems.

-Tested to work on Debian Jessie with a FlashForge Finder 3D printer.
+Tested to work on Debian Stretch with a FlashForge Finder 3D printer.